 Historic military survival rations

 During World War two there was a huge campaign to produce food in Britain that was advertised on posters that read “An army marches on its stomach” and was designed to produce extra food to be sent to the fighting forces in Europe.
 Every commander through history has recognized that a well-fed army is the most effective and feeding your troops well isn’t just about stopping them from going hungry but providing the energy for long marches and more importantly, fighting.
-In early years of warfare these rations were made up of whatever was available, but from the 19th century onwards special military meals were made and sent out to the troops.
-Here’s a look at some of those rations and how much they have changed over the years.
+In the early years of warfare, these rations were made up of whatever was available, but from the 19th century onwards special military meals were made and sent out to the troops.
+Here’s a look at some of the most common historic military survival rations and how much they have changed over the years.

 1600s British Sailor